Aloha Airlines Logo

 Aloha Airlines started on July 26, 1946, when Ruddy Tongg and his brother Richard, both entrepreneurs and former military pilots, founded Trans-Pacific Airlines in Hawaii.
 They aimed to create the first local airline to connect the Hawaiian Islands effectively.
 With just $83,500, they bought a 10-seat Sikorsky S-43 seaplane and hired five employees.
 That same day, the airline flew its first route between Oahu and Maui, starting regular air service across the islands.

 In the following years, the company expanded its fleet with Convair 340s, Douglas DC-3s, and Douglas DC-4s, enabling flights to additional islands like Kauai, Hawaii, and Molokai.
-In 1958, it rebranded to “Aloha Airlines” to better reflect its Hawaiian heritage.
+1958, it was rebranded as “Aloha Airlines” to reflect its Hawaiian heritage better.

 The 1960s and 1970s saw significant growth as the company added Boeing 737-200 jets and launched long-haul flights to cities such as Los Angeles, San Francisco, Seattle, and Las Vegas.
 By the early 1980s, it was the largest airline in Hawaii, serving over 20 destinations.